 Rodriguez will work closely with Legislative Leaders Huff and Conway, California Trailblazers’ CEO Jessica Patterson, Chairman of the Board of Directors Jeff Randle and the Trailblazers’ Board of Directors.
 The robust training and support will lead to more Latino Republican candidates who are well positioned to compete and win legislative races.

-Lydia was the first woman officer at the Chevron Corporation and currently is the Senior of Counsel at Wilson Sonsini Goodrich & Rosati.
-She has had an extraordinary career which includes being named an appointee of Governor Pete Wilson at the Fair Employment & Housing Commission and was appointed by President George W. Bush to the Presidio Trust in San Francisco.
+Senior of Counsel at Wilson Sonsini Goodrich & Rosati, has had an extraordinary career, including service as the first female officer at the Chevron Corporation and an appointee of Gov. Pete Wilson at the Fair Employment & Housing Commission and President George W. Bush to the Presidio Trust.

 LYDIA L. BEEBELydia Beebe currently serves as the corporate secretary and chief governance officer of Chevron Corporation, a position she has held since being elected as Chevron’s first female corporate officer in 1995.
 Beebe has a rich background in public service, having been appointed by Governor Pete Wilson to the California Fair Employment and Housing Commission in 1991, where she was chairperson from 1995 through the end of her term in 1999.
 Beebe was recently honored by California as a Civil Rights Hero for her work as chairperson to the California Fair Employment and Housing Commission.
 In 2003, President George W. Bush appointed Beebe to the Board of Directors of Presidio Trust, where she served until 2008.
 Along with serving on the governing boards for the National Judicial College, Kansas University Endowment Association, Kansas University Law Alumni, the National Association of Corporate Directors of Northern California and the San Francisco Symphony, she also enjoys being an advisory board member of the Arthur and Toni Rembe Rock Center for Corporate Governance and the John L. Weinberg Center for Corporate Governance.

-David Reade is a veteran of over 30 years in California politics and currently serves as Chief of Staff to California State Senator Jim Nielsen.
+Chief of Staff to State Senator Jim Nielsen, is a veteran to California politics with more than 30 years experience.
 Reade has been a consultant and strategist to more than a hundred successful candidate and issue campaigns at the national, state and local levels.

 DAVID READEDavid Reade is a veteran of over 30 years in California politics and currently serves as Chief of Staff to California State Senator Jim Nielsen.